-In February 2013, the TEL relaunched the Win for Life instant ticket game; however, this time the grand prizes guaranteed the winners would receive \$156,000 a year.
+In February 2013, the TEL relaunched the Win for Life instant ticket game; however this time the grand prizes guaranteed the winners would receive \$156,000 a year.
 As of June 30, 2013, one top prize winner elected the annuity option.
-In April 2014, the TEL went under contract for that annuity for approximately \$3,387,000 with Nationwide with payments to be made directly to the prize winner.
+In April 2014, the TEL contracted with Nationwide for the annuity for approximately \$3,387,000 with payments to be made directly to the prize winner.

 The prize structure of the Millionaire Jumbo Bucks instant ticket game includes eleven top prizes of \$1 million.
 Winners have the option to choose the annuity or take cash option when the prize is claimed.
 The annuity option guarantees the winner would receive annual payments of \$40,000 for 25 years.
 As of June 30, 2012, one top prize winner elected the annuity option.
-The TEL purchased one (1) single premium, sum certain annuity contract for approximately \$634,000 in its name from Metropolitan Life (Met Life), and appointed the respective winner as the beneficiary.
+The TEL purchased one (1) single premium sum certain annuity contract for approximately \$634,000 in its name from Met Life, and appointed the respective winner as the beneficiary.